-Mama June Weight Loss 2017: Down To 199 lbs.
+Mama June Weight Loss 2017: Down to 199 lbs.
 As Daughter Questions Motives

 In addition to her gastric sleeve surgery to assist with her weight loss, it has been reported that Shannon has undergone a breast lift, tummy tuck as well as skin removal surgery on her arms and neck.
 It has been estimated that the surgeries could have cost the reality star upwards of $50,000.

 Caldwell and Mama June have long had a strained relationship, on and off camera.
-Emotions came to a head in 2014 when rumors began to circulate that Mama June had resumed a relationship with ex-con Mark McDaniel, a man Cardwell had accused of molesting her in 2002 when she was just 8-years-old.
+Emotions came to a head in 2014 when rumors began to circulate that Mama June had resumed a relationship with ex-con Mark McDaniel, a man Cardwell had accused of molesting her in 2002 when she was just eight years old.

-Shannon has long insisted that she was unaware of the situation until 10 years after Cardwell was molested, a claim that Chickadee refuted when she appeared on a 2014 episode of Dr. Phil.
+Shannon has long insisted that she was unaware of the situation until ten years after Cardwell was molested, a claim that Chickadee refuted when she appeared on a 2014 episode of Dr. Phil.
 In a statement at the time, the eldest daughter of Mama June explained how news of her mother rekindling a romance with the man who molested her made her feel.

 “It’s Mama’s fault.
 She has to live with it.
 She has brung [sic] the past back and now she can’t get it away.
 I’m mad.
 I’m upset.
 I feel betrayed.
 I feel very hurt.
 That’s the main thing that I am — I feel very hurt that Mama let him come around.”